terrymorse58/wsi-coding-challenge/README.md

 ![accessibility](https://terrymorse.com/public/wsicc-accessibility.gif
  "accessibility design")

-To permit page navigtion without a pointing device, navigation may be accmplished using `tab`, `enter`, and `esc` keys.
+To permit page navigtion without a pointing device, navigation is supported using `tab`, `enter`, and `esc` keys.

 Pressing `tab` key sets the focus on the next product card's image, and an outline indicates which card image has focus.
 Pressing `esc` removes focus from the product image.

-When a product card's image has focus, the `enter` key opens the product overlay containing an images carousel.
+When a product card's image has focus, the `enter` key opens an overlay which displays a carousel of product images.

-When an image carousel is displayed, `esc` closes the overlay and returns focus to the product card image.
+When the overlay is displayed, `esc` closes it and returns focus to the product card image.

 #### Styling ####

 Styling is set in `wsiprods.css`.
-To make it easy to change the look and feel, this file contains CSS custom properties (variables) for all the significant
+To permit easy changes to the apperance, this file uses CSS custom properties (variables) for all the significant
  styles:

 ```css